 Edinburgh Guy Fawkes, Bonfires, and Fireworks

-After flooding caused the late cancellation of the Hopetoun Fireworks and Bonfire Night, in the grounds of the stately home in South Queensferry, that annual event is not returning in 2024.
-However, another stately home, Arniston House and Estate's Fireworks and Bonfire Night near Gorebridge is returning this year.
+We also haven't seen the return of the annual Hopetoun Fireworks and Bonfire Night in the stately home in South Queensferry, after flooding caused its late cancellation in 2023.
+However, another stately home, Arniston House and Estate's Fireworks and Bonfire Night near Gorebridge returns again this year.

-Within Edinburgh, the Edinburgh Diwali 2024 takes place on the 3rd November in the New Town from the afternoon through to evening.
-A free, mini festival with a parade and Scottish and Indian music, it climaxes with a fireworks display in Princes Street Gardens at 6.30pm.
+Within Edinburgh, the Edinburgh Diwali 2025 takes place on the 2nd November in the New Town from the afternoon through to evening.
+A free, mini festival with a parade and Scottish and Indian music, it climaxes with a fireworks display in Princes Street Gardens around 6.30pm.

 There are many smaller community Bonfire Night events in Edinburgh and also other fiery events around this time of year.
 The Celtic Samhuinn Fire Festival, organised by the Beltane Fire Festival, bursts into life on Halloween Night with its dramatic mix of pagan ceremony and pulsating drums.